ionic-team/stencil/BREAKING_CHANGES.md

 ##### `cssVarsShim`

-`extras.cssVarShim` causes Stencil to include a polyfill for [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
+`extras.cssVarsShim` causes Stencil to include a polyfill for [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
 For Stencil v3.0.0 this field is renamed to `__deprecated__cssVarsShim`.
 To retain the previous behavior the new option can be set in your project's